BSR Valladolid

-BSR Valladolid, more commonly known by its sponsorship naming Fundación Grupo Norte, is a wheelchair basketball team based in Valladolid, Castile and Léon, Spain.
+BSR Valladolid, more commonly known by its sponsorship naming Fundación Aliados, is a wheelchair basketball team based in Valladolid, Castile and Léon, Spain.

 History

 BSR Valladolid was founded in 1994 as Club Deportivo Aspaym Castilla y León.
 In 1998 the team made its debut in the División de Honor, the Spanish top league, where it competes until now.
 Since 2002, the club is sponsored by Fundación Grupo Norte.

 In 2010 Valladolid won the Willi Brinkmann Cup, the third tier in European wheelchair basketball, and in 2011 it won the Spanish League for the first time in its history.